Verify Rancher Application Collection images

 This section describes how to verify applications and images from the Rancher Application Collection with Kubewarden.

-It does so by deploying the Verify Image Signatures policy and configuring the PolicyServers so they can pull the signature layers of the images from Application Collection.
+You perform image verification by deploying the Verify Image Signatures policy and configuring the PolicyServers to pull the images' signature layers from the Application Collection.

-You need an access token or service account authentication to Application Collection.
+You need an access token or service account authentication for Application Collection.

 Authenticating to Rancher Application Collection

-Following the Application Collection docs, create a an access token and set up the cluster so it can pull from the Application Collection registry, with a Docker Config Secret such as this one:
+Following the Application Collection docs, create an access token and configure the cluster so it can pull from the Application Collection registry with a Docker Config Secret, such as this one:

 $ kubectl create secret docker-registry application-collection \